reshamas/reshamas.github.io/_posts/2018-04-19-to-kaggle-or-not.md

 I would say "yes", there is value in doing a Kaggle competition, either for the beginner or seasoned data scientist.
 Here are the many reasons why.

 ### Benchmark
-There are benefits to acquiring your own datasets or scraping the web.
-The downside to that is there is no benchmark, no way to compare your findings.
-There is the possibility of significant errors, and no one would know because there is no validation.
+While there are learning benefits to acquiring your own datasets or scraping the web, the downside to that is there is no benchmark, no way to compare your findings.
+There is the possibility of significant errors, and no one would know because there is no validation being performed.
 Kaggle competitions provide a platform for "checking your work."

 ### For All Levels, There is Learning
 For the beginner, there is lots to learn: